By GreenMedInfo Research Group • Originally published on GreenMedInfo

 This just goes to show, the tremendous benefits of eating your sulforaphane-rich cruciferous vegetables should not be underestimated.
 Instead, take advantage of this bounty from nature by making them a regular part of your diet.

 Looking to add more cruciferous veggies to your diet?
-Try this easy and delicious recipe for Balsamic Greens and Tempeh.
+Try this Smashed Kale Salad, made with a special technique “that makes everyone go back for seconds.”

 © Friday, January 27th, 2017 GreenMedInfo LLC.
 This work is reproduced and distributed with the permission of GreenMedInfo LLC.
 Want to learn more fromGreenMedInfo?
 Sign up for the newsletter here http://www.greenmedinfo.com/greenmed/newsletter.